yonigottesman/cursor-talk-to-figma-mcp/readme.md

 - `set_multiple_annotations` - Batch create/update multiple annotations efficiently
 - `scan_nodes_by_types` - Scan for nodes with specific types (useful for finding annotation targets)

+### Prototyping & Connections

+- `get_reactions` - Get all prototype reactions from nodes with visual highlight animation
+- `set_default_connector` - Set a copied connector as the default connector style for creating connections
+- `create_connections` - Create connections between nodes using the default connector style

 ### Creating Elements

 - `create_rectangle` - Create a new rectangle with position, size, and optional name